computer-reinvention/ChainFactory/README.md

 ```
 prompt: Write a haiku about {topic}
 ```
 Additionally, the following shorthand can be used for auto mode:
 ```
 purpose: "to generate haikus" # the file should contain the in field
 ```
+The prompts that are internally generated are cached in `.chainfactory/cache` of your root project and will be reused for subsequent invocations unless the stated `purpose` or the listed input variables are changed.
+To achieve this a hash is created from the `purpose` + `input_variables` combination.
+This hash only changes when the `purpose` or the listed input variables are changed.
+The hashing function is `farmhash.FarmHash64` - suitable for hashing large strings such as ours.

 ### In
 This section defines the input variables for this chain.
 It is only required when the prompt is set to `auto` mode.
 ChainFactory will automatically generate a prompt using `purpose` and the input variables for the chain on the first invocation.